TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/notes/03-aggregates.md

-# Aggregates
+# Aggregate Functions

-Are calculations performed on multiple rows of a table.
+Are calculations performed on multiple rows of a table - calculate a single result from a set of values.
 Examples of sql aggregates:

 - count() - number of rows